s-kirii/fukubiki/readme.md

 	- win
 	Number of win_balls.
 And default is 2.
 ### pick_ball()
 You can take balls by this method.
-And results are stored in "pick_ball.result".
+And results are stored in "pick_ball.result" as list.
 - arguments
 	- times
 	Number of balls you pick.The default is 1.